Amit88k/DSA/README.md

 ## Guidelines to contribute
 <pre>
 1. Cloning git repo -> git clone git@github.com:Amit88k/The-Uplift-Project-DSA.git
-2. Ckeck all the branches -> git branch -r
+2. Check all the branches -> git branch -r
-3. switch to the corrosponding week branch -> git switch -c [Week branch] => e.g. git switch -c Week1
+3. switch to the corresponding week branch -> git switch -c [Week branch] => e.g. git switch -c Week1
 4. Go into the directory - [WeekNumber]
 5. Command to go inside the directory -> cd WeekNumber
 6. Add all the files that you want -> git add file1 file2  [if you want to all the files use * instead of files names]